 Naruto Uncut Season Four Box Set Volume 2

 English Publisher: VIZ Media

 All of the stories in this set are “filler,” although the final five episodes of the series bring the story back to where it should have been before the filler material was inserted.
 Of the stories that are in this set, the best one to me is the story arc about Kurenai and the artist girl named Yakumo.
 It’s another filler story that provides backstory for one of the characters who hadn’t been developed very much prior to the filler material.

 There are a couple of other storylines that span several episodes.
-One of those stories is a story about a plot to destroy the Village Hidden in the Leaves.
-During this story arc, we see Naruto and the other 10 ninja from his group trying to figure out of the plot and keep it from happening in order to save the village.
+One of them is a story about a plot to destroy the Village Hidden in the Leaves.
+During this story arc, we see Naruto and the other 10 ninja from his group trying to figure out the plot and keep it from happening in order to save the village.
 While this particular story arc doesn’t really progress anything, it’s still an interesting story to watch.
-The other longer story in this set is about an amnesiac that Naruto finds and calls Menma; of the longer stories in this set, this one was probably m yleast favorite.
+The other longer story in this set is about an amnesiac that Naruto finds and calls Menma.
+Of the longer stories in this set, this one was probably my least favorite.

 The first bonus feature on the third disc is labeled as “Production Art,” which consists of 15 pages of model sketches of some of the Naruto characters.
 There is a sneak preview of Naruto Uncut Box Set 16, which runs for about four minutes.
-Next is “From Sketch to Screen,” which contains eight pages of storyboards from episode 193; for each storyboard, you can choose to see the clip that the storyboard is for.
-In the “Extras” menu, you can see the English credits, advertisements for Shonen Jump magazine and manga titles that Viz was promoting, a trailer to promote the third Naruto film, and trailers for five Naruto videogames.
+Next is “From Sketch to Screen,” which contains eight pages of storyboards from Episode 193.
+For each storyboard, you can choose to see the clip that the storyboard is for.
+In the “Extras” menu, you can see the English credits, advertisements for Shonen Jump magazine and manga titles that VIZ Media was promoting, a trailer to promote the third Naruto film, and trailers for five Naruto videogames.

 Additional posts about Naruto: